-Cori Brownell is an Early Learning Specialist for the Center on Early Learning.
-She earned a Bachelor of Science in Human Development and Family Sciences at Oregon State University.
-Cori’s areas of expertise include child development, early childhood care and education, inclusion, parenting, and working with families, Cori began working at TRI in 2013.
-She works primarily on Oregon’s Quality Rating and Improvement System (QRIS).
-Cori provides technical assistance, training, and support to statewide partners.
-Cori is proud to work closely with the TRI Child Development Center providing ongoing training and support to program staff.
+Cori Brownell is an Early Learning Specialist in the Center on Early Learning.
+She earned a Bachelor of Science in Human Development and Family Sciences from Oregon State University.
+Cori’s areas of expertise include early childhood development, early childhood care and education, inclusion, parenting, and working with families, including those experiencing multiple challenges.
+She began working at TRI in 2013.
+Cori provides technical assistance, training, and support to early learning programs and partners across the state.
 Serving on the Board of Directors for Abby’s House at WOU is both a professional interest and personal passion for Cori.
-She serves on various boards and committees, both locally and statewide, that are centered on issues involving children and families.
+She serves on various boards and committees, both locally and statewide, that are centered on outcomes to improve the lives of children and families.

 Julie Bulen has worked at The Research Institute since the early 1980s and at TRI's Education Evaluation Center for the last 15 of those years.
 At the Education Evaluation Center, Julie is a Learning Disability and Transition/Vocational Specialist.
 She conducts in-depth psychosocial evaluations of clients from age 4 to adulthood and writes detailed reports of disability impact, recommendations for clients and parents, and legal accommodation needs for school, college and workplace settings.
 Her areas of expertise and experience include elementary and special education teaching, children and adults with mental health disorders, Asperger's Syndrome, Autism Disorder, Tourette's Syndrome, and high school transition skills.